eric-rizzi/teaching/_course_specifics/ms_cs.md

 #### Computer Storage

-This unit extends the [CS Unplugged](https://youtu.be/VpDDPWVn5-Q?si=l9Kg5dQSOvpgjQUm&t=1708) lesson that teaches students about binary can be used to represent different types of information.
-The unit begins by talk about Morse code and and how "beeps" and "boops" can send letters.
+This unit extends the [CS Unplugged](https://youtu.be/VpDDPWVn5-Q?si=l9Kg5dQSOvpgjQUm&t=1708) lesson that teaches students how binary can be used to represent different types of information.
+The unit begins with talking about Morse code and how "beeps" and "boops" can send letters.
 Then, students learn how 1's and 0's can be used to encode images.
 In the process, they create their own 8x8 image, encode it in binary, and then send it "across the internet" to a friend to see